Foundation College

 Course overview

-In-sessional courses are designed to help International Students with their academic skills in English, specifically with writing, reading, speaking and listening.
+In-sessional courses are designed to help International Students with their academic systems and skills in English, specifically with writing, reading, speaking and listening, grammar and vocabulary acquisition.
+In addition they exist, alongside other areas of LTE provision, to help introduce international students to the way a Higher Educational Institution in the UK works, and makes assessments.

 In-sessional courses, as the name suggests, take place 'in-session', during term time (pre-sessional courses take place before -pre-session-the academic year begins).
-They begin in the second week of the first term after you are fully enrolled as a student at SOAS.
+They begin in the first term after you are fully enrolled as a student at SOAS.

 Who should apply